ACCESS NL > Dual careers in the Netherlands > Volunteering in the Netherlands > What does ACCESS offer to its volunteers?

 Proeftijd (trial period)

 A trial period is a common part of a temporary contract with an employer.
 The trial period applies for both parties and must be agreed in writing.
 If the duration of the temporary contract is less than two years, the maximum trial period is one month.
 Exceptions can only be made when a Collectieve arbeidsovereenkomst – CAO (collective labour agreement) applies.
 The legal maximum trial period for a permanent contract or a temporary contract of two or more years is two months, with no possibility of extension.
 Temporary contracts of six months or less cannot have trial periods.
 Also, a trial period is not valid if the employee is carrying out work that he or she has previously done elsewhere in the company.
 You can be dismissed during your trial period.
-Your employer need not give a reason.
+Your employer does not need to give a reason.
 You also have the right to quit your job without notice or explanation during the trial period, since the trial period goes both ways.

 An employer is not allowed to include a non-compete clause in a temporary contract.
 A rare exception can be made if the employer can prove a compelling business interest.
 This reason should be explicitly mentioned in the contract, along with a statement on the context in which the non-compete clause would apply.